University of St. Gallen

-The University of St. Gallen (HSG) is a prestigious research university located in St. Gallen, Switzerland, that specialises in business administration, economics, law, international affairs, and computer science.
+The University of St. Gallen (HSG) (German: Universität St. Gallen) is a public research university located in St. Gallen, Switzerland, that specialises in business administration, economics, law, international affairs, and computer science.
 It was established in 1898.
 It consistently ranks as one of the best business schools in Europe.
 In 2022, it had 9,590 students, of which 3,757 were master's students and 584 were doctoral students.

-Although one of Switzerland's smallest universities, HSG has Switzerland's largest faculty for business administration.
+Although it is one of Switzerland's smallest universities, HSG has Switzerland's largest faculty for business administration.
 It has produced more billionaires in Europe than any other European university.
-It is a member of the CEMS and APSIA and is EQUIS, AACSB and AMBA accredited (triple crown).
+It is a member of the CEMS and APSIA and is EQUIS, AACSB and AMBA accredited (triple crown accreditation).
 Its campus is listed as a Swiss heritage site of national significance.
 The university is owned by the canton of St. Gallen.

 History

 19th and 20th centuries

 In May 1898, the Cantonal Parliament of St. Gallen established an academy for trade, commerce and administration in St. Gallen.
 The actual founding father is considered to be Theodor Curti, then the head of the Department of Economic Affairs of the Canton of St. Gallen.
 The business academy began offering lectures in 1899, making it one of the earliest institutions of its kind worldwide.
 From 1911 onward, it operated under the name Handels-Hochschule.
 In 1938, the former private-law foundation became a public institution, and in 1939, it was granted the right to confer doctoral degrees.